The Online Glaze Calculator (short 'OGC') is free but requires login.

 You can determine the temperature influence of the Additives.

-5% additives and a batch of 100 grams gives a total weight of 105 grams.
+Example: 5% additives for a batch of 100 grams gives a total of 105 grams.

 The Stull-Map positions recipes according to their SiO2 and Al2O3 content,